– 2020-21 Scholarship Applications – Check back here in March 2020 for updates

 - 100% scholarship for families with incomes of 185 (new applicants) and 200 (renewing applicants) percent of poverty

 - 75% scholarship for families with incomes of between 201 and 225 percent of poverty

 - 50% scholarship for families with incomes of between 226 and 250 percent of poverty

-- 25% scholarship for ONLY Nevada renewing families with incomes of between 251 and 300 percent of poverty
+- 25% scholarship for ONLY Nevada renewing and transferring families with incomes of between 251 and 300 percent of poverty